 I know that it can be tempting to just run to the airport, book a flight, and start on your solo adventurer.
+It’s even faster if you take advantage of private jet charters, and if you’re interested in learning more, you can click here for the best ones of 2020.
 While aimlessness can be fun (and rewarding), it can also be the downfall of adventures.

 That’s why I recommend working out a rough framework of what you want to do and what it might cost before setting off.

 Where do you want to go?
 Roughly how long do you want to be gone?
 What does pricing look like if you’re working with a budget?